victoriawhite17/Mushroom-Class/README.md

-# Mushrooms:To Eat or Not To Eat
+# Mushrooms: To Eat or Not To Eat
 ## Using machine learning algorithms to classify whether a mushroom is edible or poisonous based on the different features of the mushroom.

 Victoria White